Next Singaporean general election: Electoral system

 According to Article 65(4) of the Constitution, the maximum term of any given Parliament is five years from the date of its first sitting following the previous general election, after which it is dissolved automatically.
-However, the Prime Minister may advise the President to dissolve Parliament earlier should a vote of confidence pass with the support of a majority of sitting Members of Parliament (MPs).
+However, the Prime Minister may advise the President to dissolve Parliament earlier should a vote of confidence pass with the support of a majority of sitting MPs.
 A general election must be held within three months after Parliament is dissolved.

 Political parties

 The table below lists political parties elected or nominated in Parliament after the 2025 general election: